Passivity-Centric Safe Reinforcement Learning for Contact-Rich Robotic Tasks: Evaluation

-The experimental task is maze exploration through interaction, where the end-effector trajectories and stiffness values adapt dynamically.
-We train the policy in simulation using a Mujoco (version 2.3.3) maze environment, adapted from previous work \cite{HengRAL10517611}, as shown in Fig. \ref{fig:exp_mujoco}.
-The objective is to navigate through the maze only by relying on contact forces, moving from the start point on the left to the goal point on the right.
-During this process, the controller dynamically adjusts Cartesian stiffness and pose in response to disturbances, such as maze walls and movable obstacles represented by three simulated sphere balls in the middle of the maze.
-We train the policy on the cluster ($1\times$ NVIDIA Tesla V100 16Gb GPU, $1\times$ Intel(R) Xeon(R) Silver 4210 CPU) \footnote{We gratefully acknowledge the Data Science and Computation Facility and its Support Team at Fondazione Istituto Italiano di Tecnologia.}.
+We train the policy in simulation using a Mujoco (version 2.3.3) maze environment, as shown in Fig. \ref{fig:exp_mujoco}.
+First, 40,000 tuples with 1363 constraint violations were collected using the same method as in~\cite{HengRAL10517611} as offline data.
+In comparison to \cite{HengRAL10517611}, we increased the force threshold to 40 N (same as in ~\cite{zhu2022contact}) to better focus on the passivity-based constraints $\entank$ and $\dot{E}_{\text{T}}$.
+Afterwards, we trained policies through SAC~\cite{haarnoja2018soft} (see the basic hyper parameters in Tab.~\ref{tab:ctrlVar}) under different constraint configurations.
+Firstly, a passivity-agnostic policy where the agent focuses on safe task completion but is agnostic to system stability was trained.
+Followed by the training of the passivity-aware policies where the budget and energy flow constraints are included, by adding them to the CMDP.
+The policies were trained on the cluster ($1\times$ NVIDIA Tesla V100 16Gb GPU, $1\times$ Intel(R) Xeon(R) Silver 4210 CPU) \footnote{We gratefully acknowledge the Data Science and Computation Facility and its Support Team at Fondazione Istituto Italiano di Tecnologia.}.
+For further reference the following notation for the experiments is introduced. \texttt{Eb$\theta_b$} denotes experiments that are subjected to the energy tank constraint with size a of $\theta_b {[W]}$ indicates the imposed energy flow limit (scaled by -10 to lose the decimal part).
 For the real-world experiment setup please refer to \ref{sec:real_world}.